Blockchain Security An Updated Overview for 2024

 Understanding Blockchain Security

-Blockchain security is the measures and protocols to protect blockchain networks from attacks, fraud, and unauthorized access.
-Blockchain’s decentralized and immutable nature makes it more secure than traditional centralized systems.
-However, it is not immune to risks.
-Understanding the key components contributing to blockchain security is crucial for mitigating these risks.
+Blockchain security refers to the defense and strategies the blockchain network applies to withstand attacks, fraud, and illegitimate access.
+Blockchain’s distribution and unchangeability feature makes it more secure than centralized systems.
+Yet, it is not risk-free.
+Recognizing the main contributors to blockchain security is the first step toward managing these risks.

 Cryptographic Techniques

 At the core of blockchain security lies cryptography, which ensures the integrity, authenticity, and confidentiality of data within the blockchain.
-Two primary cryptographic techniques are used in blockchain:
+Two primary cryptographic techniques are useBlockchainchain:

 Hash Functions